 We would like to introduce you to the history of martial arts and martial arts today.

 Descriptions of Japanese martial arts such as the double edged sword, the katana (traditional Japanese sword used by samurai), the spear, the bow and arrow and sumo appear in the oldest Japanese history book "Kojiki" (lit: Records of Ancient Matters).
-Around the 7th century a public training system existed where martial arts such as horse riding for soldiers were practiced.
-Until the middle of the Kamakura era (1192-1333) most of the combat was done through one to one battles, but when Japanese conventions had no effect against the attacks by the Mongol Empire that started around 1274, operating as a group or "military tactics" became an essential martial art during battles.
-As the overseas trade flourished, firearms were taken into battle and "hojutsu" (lit: the art of gunnery) became a new member of the martial arts.
+Around the 7th century, a public training system existed where martial arts, such as horse riding for soldiers, were practiced.
+Until the middle of the Kamakura era (1192-1333) most of the combat was done through one on one battles.
+However, when Japanese conventions proved ineffective against the attacks by the Mongol Empire that began around 1274, military tactics involving operating as a group became an essential martial art during battles.
+As the overseas trade flourished, firearms were taken into battle and "hojutsu" (lit: the art of gunnery) became a new type of martial arts.
 This was how martial arts spread over time and changing circumstances.

-Entering Edo period, martial arts became required not only for its practicality for actual battles, but also to serve the purpose to "master the way, and train the mind".
-Various schools were established and it was considered "etiquette" and became compulsory even for samurai who did not go into battle to enter a martial arts dojo (institute where martial arts are being practiced).
+Entering Edo period, martial arts became required not only for its practicality in actual battles, but also to serve the purpose: "master the way, and train the mind".
+As various schools were established, martial arts became considered as "etiquette," and it was compulsory even for samurai who did not go into battle to enter a martial arts dojo (institute where martial arts are practiced).

-Martial arts and combatives that existed prior to 1868, from which Japan proceeded its modernisation, is called kobujustu (ancient martial arts).
-The basics of martial arts come from kobujutsu.
-It varies from fencing, archery and jujutsu (lit: the art of softness or flexibility), to suijutsu (lit: the art of water) for swimming and shinobijutsu (lit: art of stealth), shurikenjutsu (lit: the art of concealed throwing knives) etc. for ninja.
-In the process of development of martial arts, kenjutsu has become kendo (lit: the way of the sword), archery to kyudo (lit: the way of the bow) and jujutsu to judo (lit: the way of softness of flexibility).
+Martial arts and combatives that existed prior to 1868, (the point from which Japan proceeded its modernization), is called kobujustu (ancient martial arts).
+The basis of all martial arts come from kobujutsu.
+It varies from fencing, archery and jujutsu (the art of softness or flexibility), to suijutsu (the art of water) for swimming and shinobijutsu (the art of stealth), shurikenjutsu (the art of concealed throwing knives), etc. for ninja.
+In the process of development of martial arts, kenjutsu has become kendo (the way of the sword), archery to kyudo (the way of the bow) and jujutsu to judo (the way of softness of flexibility).
 Upon entering the modern period, it started to spread not only inside Japan but also globally and aside from being combatives, the Japanese martial arts came to be largely known as sports.

-Ninjutsu (lit: the art of stealth) is an intelligence assessment technique which has been practiced since around the Muromachi period (1338-1573).
-Ninja is globally recognised due to the influence of Japanese culture such as movies, anime and manga, yet there are some features which are said to be made up afterwards, like the all-black costumes and that they don't show themselves.
-Even now, there are ninjutsu schools and dojos like Tenshin Shoden Katori Shinto-ryu, Igaryu and Koga-ryu, yet so-called "ninja schools" are not common in Japan.
+Ninjutsu, “the art of stealth”, is an intelligence assessment technique which has been practiced since around the Muromachi period (1338-1573).
+Ninja are globally recognized due to the influence of Japanese culture in movies, anime and manga, yet there are some features which are said to have been made up after the fact, such as the all-black costumes, and not showing themselves.
+Even now, there are ninjutsu schools and dojos like Tenshin Shoden Katori Shinto-ryu, Igaryu, and Koga-ryu, yet so-called "ninja schools" are not common in Japan.

 At elementary and middle schools of Japan, either sumo, judo, or kendo is designated as a compulsory subject taught during physical education class.
-Several organizations exist which serve the purpose to protect and preserve traditional kobujutsu such as the "Nippon Budokan" and the "Nihon Kobudo Association", and also the "Japanese Academy of Budo" where research on kobujutsu and modern martial arts is being done.
+Several organizations exist which serve the purpose to protect and preserve traditional kobujutsu such as the "Nippon Budokan" and the "Nihon Kobudo Association,", as well as the "Japanese Academy of Budo" where research on kobujutsu and modern martial arts is done.